 This area is divided into 3 categories: Arts and Ideas (AI), Human Community (HC), and Scientific World (SW).
 Each category is divided into 3 subcategories.

 Students complete 8 competencies in each category and 2 additional Advanced Elective competencies.
 Students must satisfy at least 1 competency from each subcategory, and 3 more from any subcategory.
 The 4th and 5th competencies are required.

 This category includes the arts, philosophy, theology, literature, and other fields that focus on expression of values and aesthetics.
 The 3 subcategories are: Interpreting the Arts, Creative Expression, and Reflection and Meaning.

 This category includes human relations, history, political science, and other fields closely aligned with the development and maintenance of human society.
 The 3 subcategories are: Communities and Society, Institutions and Organizations, and Individual Development.

 This category includes fields related to scientific inquiry, technology, and relevant skills.
 The 3 subcategories in this area are: Experiencing Science, Patterns and Processes, and Science, Technology and Society.

-The BA in Computing, BA in Early Childhood Education and BA in General Business each have a series of prescribed competency statements in their Focus Areas that correspond to particular course requirements.
+The BA in Computing has a series of prescribed competency statements in the Focus Areas that correspond to particular course requirements.